 When I wrote about my trip to New Brunswick, New Jersey, I briefly touched upon this preserve, but now it’s time to go into further detail for those who are interested in checking out the Sourland Mountain Hiking Trail.

 The preserve can be found in Hillsborough and Montgomery Townships in Somerset County.
 Just pull into the parking lot and start at the trailhead.

 It’s more appropriate for the casual hiker who wants to spend an hour or two observing nature and visiting some insanely old boulders.

 There’s a small stream near the entrance, and after that it’s all trees and rocks.
 There’s a decent amount of uphill walking, but it’s not too strenuous.

 The boulders are sedimentary and igneous rocks of Late Triassic and Early Jurassic age.
 Many of them are piled together so you can climb to the top and take some imposing photos.

 I saw a few people riding mountain bikes up the hill, which was an impressive display of leg power.
 People who have the strength and stamina to do that are just on another level.

 Supposedly, deer, fox and even coyote are found in the preserve, though I doubt they frequently come near the designated trails since those areas are so popular among hikers.
-Overall, the Sourland Mountain Preserve is a decent way to spend an afternoon if you’re looking for a taste of nature in a densely-populated state.
+I didn’t encounter wildlife when I visited.